ttcpavle/Raytracer-in-c/README.md

 ## How to use
 Everything is controlled in `main()` function, there is no console or windows interface, this is only a simple rendering software.
 You can see in the example how things are set up:
-1) Adjust settings in config.h accoring to your preferences
+1) Adjust settings in settings.h accoring to your preferences
 2) Read object, set material, transform it and export it if you want
 3) Set up objects array and lights array (currently rendering supports a single object and light)
 4) Set up camera (point look_at which is where camera is looking, eye which is camera location, fov and aspect ratio ideally set to `(float)WIDTH/HEIGHT`